 The Bachelor: 15 Behind-The-Scenes Facts

-The contestants always get so excited when they are chosen to go on a one-on-one date, because it means more time without the pressure of competing with other women and are blown away at the thought put into each romantic date.
+The contestants always get so excited when they are chosen to go on a one-on-one date because it means more time without the pressure of competing with other women.
+They are almost always blown away at the thought put into each romantic date.
 In reality, the bachelor has nothing to do with planning the date.
 In fact, they usually have no idea what activities they will be doing until the day of.
-The only choice they have is who to pick for each date, but even for that the producers will suggest certain people.
+The only choice they have is who to pick for each date, but even for that, the producers will suggest certain people.

 14. Filming Interviews

-Some of the one-on-one interviews with the bachelor’s are filmed after the fact and not in that exact moment, but in the final editing process they are sandwiched together between rose ceremonies or dates.
+Some of the one-on-one interviews with the bachelors are filmed after the fact and not at that exact moment, but in the final editing process, they are sandwiched together between rose ceremonies or dates.
 Producers will keep track of outfits for particular scenes and moments so that if they need to go back and fill in moments they could film interviews after the fact.
-This means when a bachelor sometimes says in an interview or voice over, “I’m having a blast with so-and-so” or “I’m falling for so-and-so” they might already know the outcome of the show.
+This means when a bachelor sometimes says in an interview or voice-over, “I’m having a blast with so-and-so” or “I’m falling for so-and-so” they might already know the outcome of the show.